smg8n/m6/README.md

 5. For more option with this program, type: ./oss -h
 6. Few examples:
 	- ./oss -h : print out the help page and exit.
-	- ./oss -t : use -t command followed by an argument to change the max run time
+	- ./oss -m x : specify memory request scheme either 0 or 1